 We could enter an age of “take-unders” instead of “take-overs.”

 Blackrock publishes their voting record each year, confirming the intuition that growing passive funds may have difficulty scaling governance judgments.
 Cynically, corporate governance abuse may generate significant alpha going forward.

 A third approach is to study which investors drive the majority of share repricing and how those investors interact with passive indexes.
 Some investors are much more important than others in driving stock prices up and down.

 Fig 2.
 Impact on US equity prices by type of owner

-You can think of each stock following an ownership path in which certain investors own it at various stages.
-In the private markets, we know this as Seed, Series A, Series B, etc; I'd argue there are analogous stages in the public markets.
-The most obvious are index inclusion and exclusion, published for all to see by providers like S&P and Russell.
-I believe you can segment investor categories to identify, with high probability, which types of investors are most likely to buy or sell your stock after you.
-No two ownership paths of successful stocks are exactly alike, but the similarities can be striking.
+You can think of each stock following an ownership path in which different investor categories own it at various stages.
+In the private markets, we know this as Seed, Series A, Series B, etc. I'd argue there are analogous stages in the public markets.
+The most obvious are index inclusion and exclusion, published by providers like S&P and Russell.
+A more targeted approach would be to segment investor categories to identify, with high probability, which types of investors are most likely to buy or sell your stock after you.
 Koijen and Yogo (who created Fig 2) have announced that they have an important update coming this summer on this topic.
 I won’t steal their thunder from what they've emailed, but I do recommend following their research.
-At the time of this writing, the SEC has just proposed new disclosure standards for 13-Fs, so you should follow those updates as well.
+The SEC has also just proposed new disclosure standards for 13-Fs, which may prove helpful for this exercise.

-I’m a fundamental investor at heart, but I've come to believe that the best investors do as much fundamental diligence on the capital flows impacting an asset as the asset's underlying cash flows.
-Passive flows don't seem likely to crash markets in the near-term, but this changing environment should create opportunities for the next generation of fundamental investors.
+I’m a fundamental investor at heart, but I now think that the best investors do as much fundamental diligence on the capital flows impacting an asset as on the asset's underlying cash flows.
+Passive flows don't seem likely to crash markets in the near-term, but this changing environment should create meaningful opportunities.